 A Monument to Reawaken Africa’s Earliest Architecture and the History the World Chose to Forget

-The Motherland Museum stands in Enugu to recognize the cultural and historical significance of the Igbo people and to place their story at the heart of Africa’s broader history.
-It exists to shift how museums are imagined as places that carry responsibility for how history is told.
+The Motherland Museum is designed to recognize the cultural and historical significance of the Igbo people and Nigeria at large, and to place their story at the heart of Africa’s broader history.
+It will come to exist to shift how museums are imagined as places that carry responsibility for how history is told.

 The museum’s structure was designed to guide visitors through a clear, layered story.
-It begins with human origins, moves through early civilization, global expansion, the rise and fall of empires, and the violent disruptions of slavery, colonialism, and imperialism.
-It continues through the fight for independence and the ongoing effects of neocolonial systems.
+It begins with human origins, moves through early civilization, global expansion, the rise and fall of empires, and the violent disruptions of slavery, Colonialism, and Imperialism .
+It continues through the fight for Independence and the ongoing effects of Neocolonialism systems.

 Architecturally, the building draws on both global and local references.
-At first glance, it may resemble the base of the Eiffel Tower, but that familiarity gives way to something deeper.
-Its shape revives the design of the ancient Nsude pyramids, which were built by the Igbo people and date back to the same era as Egypt’s earliest pyramids.
+At first glance, it may resemble the base of the Eiffel Tower but that familiarity gives way to something deeper.
+Its shape revives the design of the ancient Nsude pyramid shrines , which were built by the Igbo people and date back to the same era as Egypt’s earliest Pyramid of Djoser at the Saqqara

-As part of The Arch’Triangle, the Motherland Museum gives the initiative a powerful starting point.
+As part of The Arch’Triangle Initiative, the Motherland Museum gives the initiative a powerful starting point.
 It doesn’t aim to bring closure but to bring the narrative back to where it began.

 The Story is Built Into the Structure